The National Holocaust Centre

 Two of our Year 6 pupils won the National Holocaust Centre's national art competition in July 2015!

-Scroll down through the presentation to find out more about our whole school approach to Holocaust learning.
+Scroll down through the presentation to find out more about how we developed our whole school approach to Holocaust learning.